 It’s that time of year again when we all reflect on the past year and resolve to make this year better.
 2014 brought a lot of change in the work/employment law arena, meaning that most employers had a busy December and January making sure that they were in compliance with newly enacted employment-related regulations, checking if changes to their workforce present new requirements, and ensuring they have kept up with regular practices.
-This edition explores some of the new employer requirements as well as reminders to employers of the ten things all employers needed to do in January to make sure their HR house was is in order for the year to come.
+This Court Watch explores some of the new employer requirements as well as reminders to employers of the ten things all employers needed to do in January to make sure their HR house was is in order for the year to come.

 1) Comply with Ban the Box

 From the outset of this year, Illinois employers with 15 or more employees must comply with the so-called “Ban the Box” law.
 Employers covered by this law must remove any questions on a job applications that ask about criminal history.
 Further, employers are now only able to inquire about an applicant’s criminal history after the applicant has completed any interview process.
 Employers who choose to make this inquiry later in the process must also have a clear plan for how they will use the information obtained.

 Also on January 1, 2015, an amendment to the Illinois Human Rights Act on pregnancy accommodations went into effect.
 This law requires employers to reasonably accommodate any medical condition due to pregnancy or childbirth of an applicant or full-time, part-time, or probationary employee, unless the employer “can demonstrate the accommodation would impose an undue hardship on the employer.”
 Employers should have put up new posters in the workplace to reflect this new law, updated their handbooks to ensure this new law is reflected, and trained managers about what types of requests are considered reasonable accommodations covered by the Act.